 The EM capital asset projects fall into the following two categories:

-- Cleanup Projects: This category includes capital asset projects greater than $10 million or the minor construction threshold being executed for site cleanup with operating expense funding.
-This includes the capital phase of environmental restoration (i.e., soil and water remediation) and facility decommissioning and demolition.
+- Cleanup Projects: This category includes capital asset projects greater than $30 million or the minor construction threshold being executed for site cleanup with operating expense funding.
+This includes facility decommissioning and demolition.

-As of April 20, 2021, EM’s portfolio of active capital asset projects consists of 19 line-item construction projects and 4 clean-up projects which have a rough order-of-magnitude cost of $46.2 Billion (high end of cost estimate range).
-This excludes projects that are under the $50 Million threshold for reporting in PARS.
+As of Jan.
+19, 2024, EM’s portfolio of active capital asset projects consists of 21 line-item construction projects and five clean-up projects that have a rough order-of-magnitude cost of $40.1 billion (high end of cost estimate range).
+This excludes projects that are under the $50 million threshold for reporting in PARS.

 The capital asset projects are managed through various Critical Decision (CD) Stages: